Realistic Large-Scale Fine-Depth Dehazing Dataset from 3D Videos: Benchmark

-We first evaluate the traditional dehazing algorithms and the CNN-based methods on the proposed datasets as shown in Table~\ref{tab:ourdata_quant}.
 We use PSNR \cite{PSNR} and SSIM \cite{SSIM} metrics to evaluate all the methods.
 The conventional methods are directly applied on the proposed test set.
-For CNN-based methods, we directly use the weights provided by the author to test on the proposed datasets.
-From the table, we can see that the proposed method outperforms other methods for both PSNR and SSIM evaluations.
-Since the proposed method contains comparatively denser haze, the CNN-based baseline methods could not perform well since most of the methods are single-stage, which are not designed for dense haze conditions.
-The conventional dehazing algorithms tend to make the the background darker and over saturated as shown in Fig.~\ref{fig:proposed1} and~\ref{fig:proposed2}.
-From the figures, we may also find that baseline methods \cite{ren2016mscnn,liu2019griddehazenet} tend to predict wrong depth at some objects.
-However, the proposed method is able to predict appropriate depth value and object depth boundaries.
+For CNN-based methods, we directly use the weights provided by the author to test on the proposed datasets if available.
+For those methods which do not lease any pre-trained weights, we particularly train the methods on the training sets and evaluate them on the test set.